 Like ordering a $10 replacement part for your microwave because the moving company managed to lose it somewhere in transit.
 (OK, maybe that one is very narrow to us).

 Customer focussed business understand all levels of customer needs.
 They understand all the interactions that go into the customer experience.
 They prioritise activities to improve those interactions and seek out customer feedback to make sure needs are being met.

 When brand activity doesn't meet customer needs

 So what happens when marketing teams put the brand before the customer?
-And again, don’t get us wrong, brand’s matter a lot – we didn’t write all our brand strategy content for no reason.
+And again, don’t get us wrong, brands matter a lot.
+We didn’t write all our brand strategy content for nothing.

 But brands are only important because of what they do for customers.
 Great brands tell customers who you are, and what you do for them.
 They show customers why they should care.